 You can sign up for Dr. Rafizadeh’s newsletter for the latest news and analyses on HERE.

 Twitter: @Dr_Rafizadeh https://twitter.com/Dr_Rafizadeh

-Dr. Majid Rafizadeh's Quotes: "Our differences of ethnicity, race, color, and religion may strive to separate us, but most human beings share the same purpose, the same aspirations, and desires, to live a peaceful life.
-If we all made the choice to surrender self-interest and greed for the sake of unity, then this journey could be pleasant for every creature on earth."
-"One needs a reason to live for, but more fundamentally a value to die for".
-"Some lie to get a position, some lie to make more money, some deceive others and feel intelligent.
-But, at the end of the day, who are they genuinely lying to?"
-"Fame, money, and position robs you of happiness if you are alone.
-Happiness comes when you share."
+Dr. Majid Rafizadeh's Quotes: "Fame, wealth, and position robs you of happiness if you are lonely.
+Happiness comes when you share.", "Our differences of ethnicity, race, color, and religion may strive to separate us, but most human beings share the same purpose, the same aspirations, and desires, to live a peaceful life.
+If we all made the choice to surrender self-interest and greed for the sake of unity, then this journey could be pleasant for every creature on earth.", "One needs a reason to live for, but more fundamentally a significant value to strive and die for".
+"Some deceive and lie to get a position, more power or wealth, They may feel intelligent about it.
+But, at the end of the day, they should think; who are they genuinely deceiving and lying to?"